-Enda Bowe's work is concerned with storytelling and the search for light and beauty in the ordinary.
+Enda Bowe's work is concerned with cinematic narratives and the search for light and beauty in the ordinary.
 He presents his work through exhibition and the publication of photographic monographs.

-To date Bowe’s work has been exhibited in galleries and museums including the Victoria & Albert Museum , London, the Douglas Hyde Gallery, Dublin, the National Portrait Gallery, London, Fotohof, Salzburg, Fotomuseum, Winterthur, and The Visual Centre Of Contemporary Art, Ireland.
+To date Bowe’s work has been exhibited in galleries and museums including the Victoria & Albert Museum , London, Red Hook Gallery, New York, the Douglas Hyde Gallery, Dublin, the National Portrait Gallery, London, Fotohof, Salzburg, Dortmund U, Dortmund, The Gallery of Photography, Dublin and The Visual Centre Of Contemporary Art, Ireland.

-Enda is a committed artist who approaches both commissioned and personal projects with the same passion, dedication and attention to detail.
-He is from Ireland and lives and works in London.
+Enda is a committed photographer who approaches both commissioned and personal projects with the same passion, dedication and attention to detail.
+He is from Ireland and lives and works in London and Dublin.